Jooooooooooey/Jooooooooooey.github.io/pages/index.md

 	* Developed software tools to automate various internal processes and data migration
 	* Matched thousands of international tech startups with Chinese institutions by designing a matching algorithm
 	* Obtained valuable experience in handling complex computational and programming logic problems

+<span style="color:#b4c013; font-size:21px"> Xiaomi Technology </span>
+* position: Software Engineer Intern
+* timeRange: May 2018 - Aug 2018
+* location: Beijing, China
+* jobDescription:
+	* Utilized machine learning tools such as TensorFlow and Keras in the application of Natural Language Processing
+	* Performed data pre-processing, data mining, and text mining utilizing Python packages (Numpy, Pandas, NLTK)
+	* Classified over 700,000+ users’ feedbacks (in both Chinese and English) into hundreds of labels by applying various deep learning models such as CNN, RNN+Attention, and Fasttext
+	* Achieved 81% of accuracy for the best model and 52% rate of coverage after ensembling all the models by voting

 ## Download and Documentation